mrPronin/ios-geofencing-demo/README.md

     - [x] unit-test endpoint for network
     - [ ] unit-test flickr service (?)
     - [ ] unit-test location service, mock CLLocationManager in LocationService
-- [ ] fix: use environment variables for sensitive data instead of git
+- [x] feat: use environment variables for sensitive data instead of git
 - [ ] fix: improve (?) the accuracy and relevance of images based on geo-location
 - [ ] fix: remove images duplication
 - [ ] feat: implement background fetch for images